-- A7.1 The term "measurement" shall be taken to include also identification as to type, category, number, material, construction, etc. as may be determined by examination or declaration. - A7.2 Measurements shall be taken from the yacht wherever practicable but where this is unduly difficult the Chief Measurer may approve the use of plans or other such sources of information as he considers reliable. - A7.3 Measurers shall be appointed by the ORC or, with the approval of the ORC, by the Rating Authority.
-A Measurer shall not measure a yacht of another Rating Authority without the permission of that Authority.
-No Measurer, assistant, nor Rating Office staff shall participate in the measurement or processing of measurements of a yacht owned, designed or built, wholly or partly, by himself or in which he is an interested party, or in which he has acted as a consultant or has a vested interest.
+- A7.1 The term "measurement" shall be taken to include also identification as to type, category, number, material, construction, etc. as may be determined by examination or declaration. - A7.2 Measurements shall be taken from the yacht wherever practicable but where this is unduly difficult the Chief Measurer may approve the use of plans or other such sources of information as he considers reliable. - A7.3 Certification control shall be carried out only by official measurers appointed by their Rating Authority.
+An official measurer shall not perform certification control on any part owned, designed or build by him, or in which he is an interested party, or has a vested interest.
 Except for reasonable and brief clarification of points in the Rules, this applies to any consultation or advice on rating values regardless of whether or not any payment is involved. - A7.4 Measurements, unless otherwise specified, shall be taken and recorded to the nearest greater value as follows: - a) Metric system: All measurements shall be in meters to three decimal places except that sail measurements shall be to two places of decimals.
 Weights shall be in kilograms to one decimal place. - b) Imperial system: All measurements shall be in feet to two decimal places except that sail measurements shall be to one decimal place.
 Weights shall be in pounds. - A7.5 In case of doubt in any measurement taken or recorded or any procedure, the measurer shall refer his questions, together with the relevant facts, to the ORC Chief Measurer and shall be bound by his interpretation.